syegulalp/pydeploy/readme.md

 The resulting archive may be fairly large even for a simple "hello world" app, but I will introduce mechanisms in the future to make the deployed app less bulky by removing unused libraries.

+Pydeploy has a few command line switches, supplied after the directory name for the project to build (typically `.`):

+* `-x`: Does not build zip archives of the application files.
+Normally all Python files are packed into a zip file, but the original layout of Python files can be preserved with this option.
+Note that if PyDeploy detects a mix of Python and other files in an app directory, it will fall back to this behavior for that app directory.
+* `-s`: Omit some of the larger and less commonly used standard library modules, which reduces the footprint of the redistributable.
+The variables `remove_stdlib_for_smallify` and `remove_for_smallify` list the libraries and modules in question.
+(This will eventually be replaced with a more fine-grained mechanism.)

 # Tips

 [TODO] The `examples` directory will contain scaffolding examples for many common project types -- a simple CLI, a windowed app using TKinter or Pygame, etc.